-victims of general

-crime given an

-assessment of

-their needs for

-support and to help

-cope and recover

-and more than

-referred on to other agencies

-child victims given extra support, with

-reporting increased feelings of safety and able to cope better with daily life More than to better support and respond to violence against women, domestic abuse, and sexual violence.
-Including working with domestic abuse perpetrators to prevent and reduce re-offending adults given extra support - with having increased feelings of safety and better able to cope with daily life high risk domestic abuse victims were supported
+victims of general crime given an assessment of their needs for support and to help cope and recover and more than referred on to other agencies child victims given extra support, with reporting increased feelings of safety and able to cope better with daily life to better support and respond to violence against women, domestic abuse, and sexual violence.
+Including working with domestic abuse perpetrators to prevent and reduce re-offending.